peculiaruc/peculiaruc.github.io/README.md

 #### Name: Peculiar C. Umeh

-##### Profile: Experienced Software Engineer with a versatile background in software development, Project management, Program Management and Community management with a proven track record of leading cross-functional teams, driving innovation, and contributing to open-source projects.
+##### Profile: Experienced Project Manager with over 4+ years in program management, software development, and team leadership.
+Led highly distributed, remote, and cross-functional teams on multiple cross-project activities with a track record of exceeding project delivery expectations.
+I have a great passion for technology, which has driven me to greater achievements in my career.
+I have great experience creating an environment where individuals feel motivated; driving innovations across project teams.
+I have been recognized countless times for my exceptional organization, management, and technology skills.

 Android Developer with experience in modern development practices and writing clean, maintainable, and readable codes.
 I strongly desire to help others solve their problems and love to mentor people who share my passion for the platform.
 Team player who gets along exceptionally well with others.
-A community builder.

 ## 1. Community Program Assistant - Andela Learning Community - April 2022 - June 2023